 When God rested on the seventh day, we are not told He went back to work on the eighth day.
-The rest God gives is a rest from our efforts to please God and earn our salvation-once and for all!
-We enter into His rest.30 We no longer have to work for our salvation.
-Our righteousness is not our own, it is the righteousness of God in Christ Jesus.31
+The rest God gives is a rest from our efforts to please God and earn our salvation.
+This is once and for all!
+We enter into His rest.
+We no longer have to work for our salvation.
+Our righteousness is not our own; it is the righteousness of God in Christ Jesus.

-Paul said he did not want to promote his own righteousness but wanted the righteousness which was from God by faith.32
+Paul said he did not want to promote his own righteousness but wanted the righteousness which was from God by faith.

-In Romans chapter four, Paul tells us of Abraham, the Father of faith, who was given righteousness by faith, apart from the keeping of the law -including the Sabbath Day.33
+In Romans chapter four, Paul tells us of Abraham, the Father of faith, who was given righteousness by faith, apart from keeping the law-including the Sabbath Day.
+33

-So far, we learned several things.
+So far, we have learned several things.

-- 1. First, that the weekly Sabbath day was only a small part of a bigger principle in the Old Testament. - 2.Second, we learned that God is not as interested in us observing a day as He is in our coming into relationship with Him.
-Jesus said He was Lord of the Sabbath and invited people to come to Him to find rest for their souls.34
+- 1. First, the weekly Sabbath day was only a small part of a bigger principle in the Old Testament. - 2.
+Second, we learned that God is not as interested in us observing a day as He is in our coming into a relationship with Him.
+Jesus said He was Lord of the Sabbath and invited people to come to Him to find rest for their souls. - 3.
+God was not after physical rest, but soul rest.
+Rest is not found in religious observation; it is found in a relationship with God through Jesus. - 4.
+Jesus said He would give rest to those who were "weary and heavy laden."
+Are you tired of carrying

-30 Hebrews 4:9-10
+&lt;sup>30 Hebrews 4:9-10

-31 II Corinthians 5:21
+II Corinthians 5:21

-32 Philippians 3:9 "...and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith:"
+&lt;sup>32 Philippians 3:9 "...and be found in Him, not having my own righteousness, which is from the law, but that which is through faith in Christ, the righteousness which is from God by faith;"

-33 Romans 4:1-8
+Romans 4:1-8